-- 7.3 The record of the disclosure is reported verbally as soon as practicable to the Designated Safeguarding & Prevent Lead (DSL) Andrew Kettle on 0203 515 8880 or 07823 321 993. - 7.4 The staff member must submit a written record of the disclosure on the Safeguarding Referral Form (Head Office staff) or an email to Andrew Kettle andrew@academic-guardians.co.uk. - 7.5 The DSL will hold an emergency strategy meeting to discuss the incident, assess the alleged threat and risk to the child (including any relevant facts about the child which may affect their vulnerability including age and ability), implement an action plan and continue to review the situation until a resolution has been achieved. - 7.6 The meeting will be recorded with timed and dated entries within a Student Record Incident Record to record all actions and updates. - 7.7 The DSL will arrange for the young person to be helped and supported in recognition of the pressures they may have been under when using social networking sites; helping them to understand the wider issues and motivations, and making available information and material on the issues of consent, trust within healthy relationships and recognising abusive and coercive language and behaviors.
+- 7.2 AGUK Staff member adheres to the Safeguarding & Child Protection Policy and procedures including recording the disclosure in the most appropriate format (using the Tell Explain Describe model if the information is being given by a student). - 7.3 The record of the disclosure is reported verbally as soon as practicable to the Designated Safeguarding & Prevent Lead (DSL) Andrew Kettle on 0203 515 8880 or 07823 321 993. - 7.4 The staff member must submit a written record of the disclosure on the Safeguarding Referral Form (Head Office staff) or an email to Andrew Kettle andrew@academic-guardians.co.uk. - 7.5 The DSL will hold an emergency strategy meeting to discuss the incident, assess the alleged threat and risk to the child (including any relevant facts about the child which may affect their vulnerability including age and ability), implement an action plan and continue to review the situation until a resolution has been achieved. - 7.6 The meeting will be recorded with timed and dated entries within a Student Record Incident Record to record all actions and updates. - 7.7 The DSL will arrange for the young person to be helped and supported in recognition of the pressures they may have been under when using social networking sites; helping them to understand the wider issues and motivations, and making available information and material on the issues of consent, trust within healthy relationships and recognising abusive and coercive language and behaviors.
 This help and support could be provided from accredited organisations such as the school, National Society for the Prevention of Cruelty to Children (NSPCC), ChildLine and National Crime Agency (NCA) Child Exploitation and Online Protection Centre (CEOP) websites and helplines. - 7.8 The DSL will ensure that any viewing of images is only made where there are good and clear reasons to do so (unless unavoidable because the student has willingly shown a member of staff), basing incident decisions on what the DSL has been told about the content of the imagery.
 The DSL will ensure that staff members do not search through devices and delete imagery unless there is a good and clear reason to do so. - 7.9 The DSL will consider the need to ask for the student to produce a device as evidence.
 The viewing of any images or seizing of any devices will be recorded including those present, date and time to meet Academic Guardians UK standards set out for recording incidents. - 7.10 The DSL will consider the need to contact another school, college, setting or individual and whether to contact the parents or carers of the children involved.
-In most cases parents should be involved unless there is good reason to believe that involving these parties would put the young person at risk of harm. - 7.11 The incident will be referred to a statutory agency (Children's Services on the Local Authority telephone number or the police by dialing 101) immediately if there is a concern a young person has been harmed or is at risk of harm.
-This would include information coming to light if at the initial stage:
+In most cases parents should be involved unless there is good reason to believe that involving these parties would put the young person at risk of harm.